-Bear Creek Redwoods, a POST-protected open space just three miles south of Los Gatos, opened this weekend for you to explore.
+Bear Creek Redwoods, a POST-protected open space just three miles south of Los Gatos, is now open for you to explore.
 Get ready for six miles of new trails that wander through a preserve rich in cultural and natural history.

 You can find hiking information for this new preserve below, but the history of this place is deep and knowing just a little of its story will heighten your experience when you visit.

 Bear Creek Redwoods is rich in cultural history.
-Within the preserve you’ll find Ohlone mortar stones at the newly constructed entrance, stumps of ancient redwoods once harvested for the construction of nearby San Francisco, and the remnants of the Alma College, the first Jesuit school of theology.
+Within the preserve you’ll find Ohlone mortar stones at the newly constructed entrance, stumps of ancient redwoods once harvested for the construction of nearby San Francisco, and the remnants of the Alma College, the first Jesuit school of theology in the American West.

 Protecting this 1,432-acre property was a top priority for POST for much of our early history.
 With steep canyons thick with redwoods and perennial creeks that feed Lexington Reservoir below, Bear Creek Redwoods offered the potential to create a breathtaking redwood preserve in the heart of the South Bay, just a short drive off Highway 17.
 But saving this land from development has been a labor of love and a test of our tenacity.